 See Related: Best Travel Sandals for Beach Destinations

 Columbia Northwest is a company that builds trailers in the United States of America.
-They started in 1996 and have grown to be one of the top companies in the industry.
+It started in 1996 and has grown to be one of the top companies in the industry.

 What amazed me about this company was their quality service and attention to detail, along with their product line, which is made up of two different types of trailers: toy haulers and fifth-wheel trailers.